joseosuna-engineer/software-development-practices-and-principles/README.md

 **Scrum** is a feedback-driven empirical approach which is, like all empirical process control, underpinned by the three pillars of transparency, inspection, and adaptation.

 All work within the **Scrum framework** should be visible to those responsible for the outcome: the process, the workflow, progress, etc.

-In order to make these things visible, Scrum teams need to frequently inspect the product being developed and how well the team is working.
-With frequent inspection, the team can spot when their work deviates outside of acceptable limits and adapt their process or the product under development.

 ## Principles of Software Engineering - University of Minnesota